aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 - you will never know your tolerance to risk until you come face-to-face with a bear
 - ignore the froth of the beer, your glass will fill over time

+Unknown:
+- the cobbler has the worst shoes
+- Mighty oaks from little acorns grow

 # Keep in mind
 - Stock markets deliver superior long-term returns but volatility is the “price of admission”; if you don’t pay the price, you don’t get the returns
+- Time in the market, not timing the market, is what builds wealth